Energinet-DataHub/green-energy-hub/docs/architecture-decision-record/ADR-0008 Integration events communication.md

 Azure Event Hubs is designed for big data and streaming.
 It is capable of scaling from megebytes to gigabytes of data.

-It builds upon the concept of pub/sub and their by decoupling producer and consumer of events.
+It builds upon the concept of pub/sub and thereby decoupling producer and consumer of events.

-* Can process huge amount of event with low latency
+* Can process huge amounts of events with low latency
 * Guarantees delivery at least once
 * Supports ordering of events, if they are pinned to a specific partition.
 If high availability is important, then don't target a specific partition.